Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 y = -722928.656182566 + 110.32036 * sqft_living + 105666.687 * grade + 25011.2847 * bathrooms + -15618.9331 * bedrooms + 16338.1883 * floors + 278527.067 * has_waterfront + 7347.24504 * is_renovated + -7.35820112 * sqft_lot + 21879.1947 * condition + 2690.50331 * age

-Where:

--722928.656182566 is the intercept
-110.32036 is the coefficient for sqft_living
-105666.687 is the coefficient for grade
-25011.2847 is the coefficient for bathrooms -15618.9331 is the coefficient for bedrooms
-16338.1883 is the coefficient for floors
-278527.067 is the coefficient for has_waterfront
-7347.24504 is the coefficient for is_renovated
--7.35820112 is the coefficient for sqft_lot
-21879.1947 is the coefficient for condition
-2690.50331 is the coefficient for age

 Mean Squared Error of Model:  18203549025.413246
 Mean Absolute Error of Model: 105665.88359227464
 R Squared Value of Model: 0.5645947190727462

 Explanation:
 Intercept (-722928.66): This is the estimated price when all the predictors are zero.
 It provides a baseline price of a house without considering these features.

-Coefficients:
-110.32 for sqft_living: For each additional square foot of living space, the price is predicted to increase by approximately 110.32 units of currency.
-105666.69 for grade: For each unit increase in grade, the price is predicted to increase by approximately 105666.69 units of currency.
-25011.28 for bathrooms: For each additional bathroom, the price is predicted to increase by approximately 25011.28 units of currency.
--15618.93 for bedrooms: For each additional bedroom, the price is predicted to decrease by approximately 15618.93 units of currency.
-16338.19 for floors: For each additional floor, the price is predicted to increase by approximately 16338.19 units of currency.
-278527.07 for has_waterfront: Properties with waterfronts are predicted to be valued higher by approximately 278527.07 units of currency.
-7347.25 for is_renovated: Renovated properties are predicted to be valued higher by approximately 7347.25 units of currency.
--7.36 for sqft_lot: Each additional square foot of lot size is predicted to decrease the price by approximately 7.36 units of currency.
-21879.19 for condition: For each unit increase in condition rating, the price is predicted to increase by approximately 21879.19 units of currency.
-2690.50 for age: For each year increase in the age of the property, the price is predicted to increase by approximately 2690.50 units of currency.

 #### Advantages of This Model:
 Higher R² Value: With an R² value of 0.56, this model explains a significant portion of the variance in house prices, making it more reliable than the previous models.